slavasavelyev/slavasavelyev/readme.md

 I care about clear assumptions, measurable trade-offs, and small systems that are easy to run and audit.

 ## If you only have 5 minutes
-**My repos aren't working properly right now.
+## **My repos aren't working properly right now.
 I'm fixing that right now.
-04/03/26 all work completed** Start here:
+05/03/26 all finally work completed**

+Start here:

 - **EconPolicySim** — agent-based toy economy for tax/UBI tradeoffs (metrics + sweeps).